An unavoidable downside to writing a lot, is that you do have to spend a big bulk of your time by yourself.

 Jane Erye (Charlotte Brontë, 1847) *spoilers

 Literary analyses frequently credit the timeless quality of Jane Eyre to the relatable nature of Jane Eyre’s character.
-In fact early readers, when the novel was first published, initially presumed that it was a true story because the book’s subtitle was ‘An Autobiography’.
+In fact at the time when the novel was first published, readers initially presumed that it was a true story because the book’s subtitle was ‘An Autobiography’.

 The Yellow Wallpaper (Charlotte Perkins Gilman, 1892)